Melancholia States of the Atlantic Meridional Overturning Circulation: Discussion

-The characteristics of the AMOC M state presented here need to be tested in models with higher spatial resolution.
-Our model is a coarse-resolution ocean model and does not resolve turbulent eddy dynamics, which may have an impact on the mean ocean state and its stability.
-This could be tested using the same ocean model in a higher resolution setup, but would require significantly higher computational resources, both in order to perform the edge tracking and to establish the stability landscape as an initial step.
-Further, since our ocean-only model lacks atmospheric feedbacks, the coupled climate system could in principle feature qualitatively different characteristics of the M state and AMOC transition pathways, which possibly evade the long time scales associated with the deep ocean.
+Further, our ocean-only model lacks processes on fast time scales due to atmospheric feedbacks and dynamical sea ice.
+The latter is only implemented in a simplified way by its insulating effect (see Appendix~\ref{Appe}), which is, however, an important control on the hysteresis of the AMOC \citep{VWE24b}.
+The coupled climate system could in principle feature qualitatively different characteristics of the M state and AMOC transition pathways, which possibly evade the long time scales associated with the deep ocean.
 This needs to be tested with a coupled atmosphere-ocean model, which is computationally expensive.
 It also remains to be understood better whether the coupled climate system in the context of the AMOC can indeed be considered as a system where the deterministic ocean is forced by an effectively stochastic atmosphere that operates in the low-noise limit such that the large-deviation theory applies, and as a result, where a transition passes via the M state.